blbrodie/blbrodie.github.io/_posts/2019-11-17-the-language-agnostic-all-purpose-incredible-makefile.md

 Prerequisites are the rules needed to run before the recipe can run.
 For example, imagine checking out a new ruby project and executing `bundle exec rspec`; you will probably encounter an error about needing to run `bundle` first!
-So, running `bundle` is a *prerequisit* of running rspec tests.
+So, running `bundle` is a *prerequisite* of running rspec tests.

 If you are thinking "oh, but I don't want to run bundle *every* time, don't worry.
-Makefiles can determine if a prerequisite needs to be run or not.
+Make can determine if a prerequisite needs to be run or not.
 We'll get to that.

 #### Command

-A command is simply run the shell (`sh` by default).
+A command is simply run in the shell (`sh` by default).
 If your target is `test`, the command might be `bundle exec rspec`.

 #### A dead simple example